-India, Vietnam, Italy, Serbia, Forida, Bosna Y Herzegovina, South Korea and Romania
+India, Vietnam, Italy, Serbia, Forida, Bosna Y Herzegovina, South Korea, France, Paraguay, Lebanon, Romania, Spain, UAE

 Identity and landscape

-As individuals we need to know who we are, which values we refer to, which the common plan: no matter the truth, we need a coherent narrative of who we are to be able to relate (or not) with others, and politics has been able to ride this need in all periods of history: the most visible legacies of the Soviet architecture or dictatorial propaganda of every nation that experienced it.
+As individuals we need to know who we are, which values we refer to, what’s the common plan: no matter the truth we need a coherent narrative of who we are to be able to relate (or not) with others, and politics has been able to ride this need in every periods of history.

-To build consensus is necessary influencing the perception of reality and the most effective way to do that is to modify landscape.
-The landscape is therefore a mirror of who we are, and vice versa, our expectations are more important than reality itself, both in politics and marketing: as long as there’s a coherent narration it’s difficult to feel alien to a specific ideology if you are born into it.
+To build consensus is necessary to influence the perception of reality and the most effective way to do that is modifying landscape.
+Landscape is therefore a mirror of who we are, and vice versa; the narration of reality is more important than reality itself, both in politics and marketing: as long as there’s a coherent narration it’s difficult to feel alien to a specific ideology if you are born into it.